 <E. Kiritsis, March.
 2017>

 This is not a restaurant but a high quality cafe.
 It has very good quality drinks ranging from coffees, to infusions, to alcoholic drinks, it is smoke-free, with a small terace outside, and has a high standard of aesthetics.
 Last but not least, in my opinion, its "bitter" hot chocolate drink is definitely better than the same drink at the famous Angelina in Paris

 <E. Kiritsis, May 2011>

-This is a down to earth taverna with local food.
+This is by now a somwhat upscale place featuring local food.
 Cretan appetizers were good.
-The main fare are grilled meats but the pork and lamp chops tasted were not at their best: cut very thin they were not juicy enough.
+The main fare are grilled meats that are mostly done well.
 The dessert (pitarakia and sarikopites with honey) was good.
 Their white wine by the pitcher can compete easily with more expensive Cretan bottled varieties, but by now they have an extensive wine list of good Cretan and Greek wines.
 Service is always on the weak side.

 Other local dishes are served (octopus, cuttle-fish is a must, sea-urchin salad, raw clams and a variety of green salads) and are done well.
 The service is excellent.
-Although the fish price is competitive (55 euros/Kgr), the starters are expensive.
+Although the fish price is competitive, the starters are somewhat expensive.